 - Adults and children with a disability could be eligible for a non-refundable tax credit which reduces the amount of income tax they may have to pay.

-- Parents can get up to $6,496 annually for each child under the age of 6 and $5,400 annually for each child aged 6-17 in Canada Child Benefit* and the NB Child Tax Benefit.
+- Parents could receivce up to $6765 annually by applying for the Canada Child Benefit* and the NB Child Tax Benefit.

 - Parents with school aged children could receive the School Supplement benefit of $100 per child.

 - Your child could qualify for the Healthy Smiles, Clear Vision plan, New Brunswick’s dental and vision program for children of low-income families.

 - Your child could qualify for the Canada Learning Bond, a federal program that offers up to $2,000 for education after high school for children of low-income families.